open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 associated variation (i.e., floating-point vs. integer) is not considered identifying.

-#### Producer expectations
+#### OpenTelemetry Protocol data model: Producer recomendations

-The presence of multiple `Metric` identities for a given `name` with the same `Resource` and `Scope` attributes is considered a conflict, a "semantic error" is said to occur.
+Producers SHOULD prevent the presence of multiple `Metric` identities for a given `name` with the same `Resource` and `Scope` attributes.

-Multiple `Metric` objects SHOULD be avoided by producers, if possible, using one of several remedies:

-1. For identical definitions, the producer MUST aggregate the data into a single `Metric` object to avoid the conflict
+Producers are expected to aggregate data for identical `Metric` objects as a basic feature, so the appearance of multiple `Metric`, considered a "semantic error", generally requires duplicate conflicting instrument registration to have occurred somewhere.

+Producers MAY be able to remediate the problem, depending on whether they are an SDK, a downstream processor, or a consumer at the
+destination:

-2. If the conflict involves a non-identifying property (i.e., `description`), the producer SHOULD choose a single value.
+1. If the potential conflict involves a non-identifying property (i.e., `description`), the producer SHOULD choose the longer string.
-3. For remaining types of conflict, if the OpenTelemetry Metrics SDK Views configuration supports an action to correct the conflict, the SDK SHOULD recommend a View configuration to mitigate the error.

-When no automatic remedy can be applied, producers SHOULD pass through conflicting data containing semantic errors to be handled by the consumer.
+2. If the potential conflict involves similar but disagreeing units (e.g., "ms" and "s"), an implementation MAY convert units to avoid semantic errors; otherwise an implementation SHOULD inform the user of a semantic error and pass through both `Metric` objects.
+3. If the potential conflict involves an `AggregationTemporality` property, an implementation MAY convert temporality using a Cumulative-to-Delta or a Delta-to-Cumulative transformation;
+   otherwise, an implementation SHOULD inform the user of a semantic error and pass through both `Metric` objects.
+4. Generally, for potential conflicts involving an identifying property (i.e., all properties except `description`), the producer SHOULD pass through the semantic error to the consumer and pass through both `Metric` objects.

+When semantic errors such as these occur inside an implementation of the OpenTelemetry API, there is an presumption of a fixed `Resource` value.
+Consequently, SDKs implementing the OpenTelemetry API have complete information about the origin of duplicate instrument registration conflicts and are sometimes able to help users avoid semantic errors.
+See the SDK specification for specific details.

-#### Consumer recommendations
+#### OpenTelemetry Protocol data model: Consumer recommendations

 Consumers MAY reject OpenTelemetry Metrics data containing semantic errors (i.e., more than one `Metric` identity for a given `name`, `Resource`, and `Scope`).

-OpenTelemetry does not specify any means for conveying such an outcome to the end user.
+OpenTelemetry does not specify any means for conveying such an outcome to the end user, although this subject deserves attention.

 #### Point kinds